0xgioser/Polygon-Improvement-Proposals-1/README.md

 Anyone is welcome to add an item to the agenda as long as it follows the following guidelines:

 - The topic is technical in nature.
-- The topic involves the Polygon protocol at a low-level.
+- The topic involves the Polygon protocols at a low-level.
 This means that specific Dapps are generally not allowed as topics.
 - The topic should not be philosophical.
 The core developer meetings are not meant to decide philosophical contentious issues that should be decided by the community.
 There are exceptions to this, but generally, these topics distract from more productive technical discussion.

 ## Who Can Attend

-Core Protocol developers, researchers, POS validators, Dapp developers and Ecosystem Partners are invited to attend the meetings.
+Core Protocol developers, Polygon Labs Researchers, PoS validators, and the dApp and ecosystem community members are invited to attend the meetings.